-Libraries and Interface - Contains symbol libraries for specified schematic editor, simulation models with timing information for specified simulator and a program to translate between the schematic editor or simulator's file format and the XNF file format.
+Libraries and Interface - Contains schematic symbols or HDL libraries, simulation models with timing information, and translators to the XNF file format.

-Core Implementation - Provides the software necessary to process a netlist file into a bit-map file that can be downloaded into a Xilinx device.
-Includes tools for logic reduction, design rule checking, mapping, automatic placement and routing, interactive placement and routing, bitstream generation and bit-map file generation.
+Core Implementation - Provides the software necessary to process an XNF file into a file which can be used to program a Xilinx FPGA or EPLD device.
+Includes tools for logic reduction, design rule checking, mapping, automatic placement and routing, bitstream generation and PROM file generation.